 GRAPHICS COORDINATOR: (1 person)

-This person will be responsible for coordinating logistics around your team’s t-shirts, site sign, and any graphic elements used for publicizing your fundraising events.
-This person may also do the graphic design themselves, or work with the design or marketing department at their office to complete the designs.
+This person will be responsible for coordinating logistics around your team’s graphic elements, used for publicizing your fundraising events.
+This person may do the graphic design themselves, or work with the design or marketing department at their office to complete the designs.
 At the start of the season, this person will work with the other team leads to decide on their team’s branding elements and create an ideal timeline for when graphic materials needs to be produced, to ensure deadlines are spaced out in a manageable way.